-- (A) This rule shall apply throughout St. Louis City and Jefferson, St. Charles, Franklin and St. Louis Counties. - (B) This rule applies to all installations which have the uncontrolled potential to emit more than two hundred fifty kilograms (250 kg) per day or one hundred (100) tons per year of volatile organic compounds (VOCs) from the manufacture of paints, varnishes, lacquers, enamels and other allied surface coating products. - (2) Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020. - (3) General.
-No owner or operator of a manufacturing installation subject to this rule and producing the products listed in section (1) shall cause or allow the manufacture of these products unless the operating equipment meets the requirements contained in this rule and without adhering to operating procedures specified in this rule and operating procedures recommended by the equipment manufacturer and approved by the director. - (4) Operating Equipment and Operating Procedure Requirements.
+(A) This rule shall apply throughout St. Louis City and Jefferson, St. Charles, Franklin and St. Louis Counties.

+(B) This rule applies to all installations which have the uncontrolled potential to emit more than two hundred fifty kilograms (250 kg) per day or one hundred (100) tons per year of volatile organic compounds (VOCs) from the manufacture of paints, varnishes, lacquers, enamels and other allied surface coating products.

+(2) Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020.

+(3) General.
+No owner or operator of a manufacturing installation subject to this rule and producing the products listed in section (1) shall cause or allow the manufacture of these products unless the operating equipment meets the requirements contained in this rule and without adhering to operating procedures specified in this rule and operating procedures recommended by the equipment manufacturer and approved by the director.

+(4) Operating Equipment and Operating Procedure Requirements.

-- (A) Tanks storing VOC with a vapor pressure greater than or equal to 10 kilopascals (kPa) (1.5 psi) at twenty degrees Celsius (20° C), shall be equipped with pressure/vacuum conservation vents set at $\pm$ 0.2 kPa (.029 psi), except where more effective air pollution control is used and has been approved by the director.
-Stationary VOC storage containers with a capacity greater than two hundred fifty (250) gallons shall be equipped with a submerged-fill pipe or bottom fill, except where more effective air pollution control is used and has been approved by the director. - (B) Covers shall be installed on all opentop tanks used for the production of nonwaterbase coating products.
-These covers shall remain closed except when production, sampling, maintenance or inspection procedures require operator access. - (C) Covers shall be installed on all tanks containing VOC used for cleaning equipment.
-These covers shall remain closed except when operator access is required. - (D) All vapors from varnish cooking operations shall be collected and passed through a control device which removes at least eighty-five percent (85%) on a daily basis of the VOC from the vapors before they are discharged to the atmosphere. - (E) All grinding mills shall be operated and maintained in accordance with manufacturers' specifications.
-The manufacturers' specifications shall be kept on file and made available to the director upon his/her request. - (F) The polymerization of synthetic varnish or resin shall be done in a completely enclosed operation with the VOC emissions controlled by the use of surface condensers or equivalent controls. - 1.
-If surface condensers are used, the temperature of the exit stream shall not exceed the temperature at which the vapor pressure is 3.5 kPa (0.5 psi) for any organic compound in the exit stream. - 2.
-If equivalent controls are used, the VOC emissions must be reduced by an amount equivalent to the reduction which would be achieved under paragraph (4)(F)1.
+(A) Tanks storing VOC with a vapor pressure greater than or equal to 10 kilopascals (kPa) (1.5 psi) at twenty degrees Celsius (20° C), shall be equipped with pressure/vacuum conservation vents set at $\pm$ 0.2 kPa (.029 psi), except where more effective air pollution control is used and has been approved by the director.
+Stationary VOC storage containers with a capacity greater than two hundred fifty (250) gallons shall be equipped with a submerged-fill pipe or bottom fill, except where more effective air pollution control is used and has been approved by the director.

+(B) Covers shall be installed on all opentop tanks used for the production of nonwaterbase coating products.
+These covers shall remain closed except when production, sampling, maintenance or inspection procedures require operator access.

+(C) Covers shall be installed on all tanks containing VOC used for cleaning equipment.

+These covers shall remain closed except when operator access is required.

+(D) All vapors from varnish cooking operations shall be collected and passed through a control device which removes at least eightyfive percent (85%) on a daily basis of the VOC from the vapors before they are discharged to the atmosphere.

+(E) All grinding mills shall be operated and maintained in accordance with manufacturers' specifications.
+The manufacturers' specifications shall be kept on file and made available to the director upon his/her request.

+(F) The polymerization of synthetic varnish or resin shall be done in a completely enclosed operation with the VOC emissions controlled by the use of surface condensers or equivalent controls.

+1. If surface condensers are used, they must be maintained to ensure a ninety-five percent (95%) overall removal efficiency for total VOC emissions when condensing total VOC of a vapor pressure greater than 26 mmHg (as measured at 20 degrees Celsius).

+2. If equivalent controls are used, the VOC emissions must be reduced by an amount equivalent to the reduction which would be achieved under paragraph (4)(F)1.
 Any owner or operator desiring to use equivalent controls to comply with this subsection shall submit proof of equivalency as part of the control plan required under subsection (5)(A) of this rule.
 Equivalent controls may not be used unless approved by the director.